fullscreennl/led-mirror/README.md

 2048 interactive pixels with Raspberry PI and Raspicam

 ##How to build the software
 This code runs on Raspbian.
 We use a model B second revision but it will probably run on any Pi.
+This code is based on a modified / stripped down version of raspivid.
+We found some very useful info on the website of Chris Cummings [http://www.cheerfulprogrammer.com/downloads/camcv.c](www.cheerfulprogrammer.com/downloads/camcv.c) and Pierre Raufast [http://raufast.org/download/camcv_vid0.c](http://raufast.org/download/camcv_vid0.c)

 ###1) Download / clone Raspberry Pi userland code
 Create a folder src in your home dir and clone userland into this folder.